Develop Your Resume

 - Ask someone you trust to check over your resume before submitting it.

 Be sure to include your name, address, phone number, education, and work experience.
-You may also want to include your job objective (which states what type of position you are seeking), awards and honors you've received, and contact information for three references.
+You may want to include your job objective (which states what type of position you are seeking).
+However, many experts now recommend that you include a resume profile (stating how your skills and experience are a good fit for this job) instead of stating an objective.
+You should also state any awards and honors you've received, and contact information for three references.

 We recommend that you include a cover letter with every job application that states why your qualifications fit the position and why you want to work with the company.
 Follow-up by phone a few days after the employer has your resume to make sure everything is in order.